Usage & Context

 The basic practice is deceptively simple: rest your tongue against your palate, keep your lips gently sealed, breathe through your nose, and maintain light contact between your teeth.
 Proponents claim that consistent practice can gradually reshape the jawline, improve breathing, and enhance overall facial symmetry.
 Critics — including most professional orthodontists — argue that while proper tongue posture has genuine health benefits, the dramatic facial transformations shown in viral before-and-after videos are largely exaggerated or misattributed.

-The true explosion occurred in 2018, when TikTok users discovered mewing and transformed it from a niche orthodontic concept into a mainstream beauty phenomenon.
-The hashtag #mewing has since accumulated over two billion views, with users sharing tutorials, transformation timelines, and technique tips.
+On TikTok, “mewing” appears in tutorial videos, transformation timelines, technique tips, and memes.
 The trend’s viral spread was fueled by its accessibility — unlike expensive cosmetic procedures or complex skincare routines, mewing requires no products, no appointments, and no money.
 It’s the ultimate democratic beauty hack: just you and your tongue.

 TikTok Comment: “Started mewing 6 months ago and my breathing improved so much.
 The jawline gains are just a bonus.”